Muhliscm/deployed-/telecome_churn_prediction/README.md

 <h2> 🎯 Objectives: </h2>

-1. Prediction of bike count required at each hour for the stable supply of rental bikes in bike sharing system.
+1. Prediction of the user who has a chance to churn

 2. Gathering information regarding the factors that affect this prediction the most.